 In the twisted logic of segregationist developers, racially restrictive covenants were key to building neighborhoods in the land of the free.

-In some cities, before racially restrictive came into vogue, other means were used to ensure the creation of white neighborhoods and black neighborhoods.
+In some cities, before racially restrictive covenants came into wide usage, other means were used to ensure the separation of white neighborhoods and black neighborhoods.

-While the ordinance lasted only a few years, it paved the way for widespread (white) support in St. Louis for racially restrictive deed covenants like those in Kansas City.
-Finally, in 1948, an African American couple from St. Louis, J.D. and Ethel Shelley, would bring their Shelley v.
-Kraemer court case all the way to the Supreme Court, marking the end of the legality of racially restrictive covenants.
+While the ordinance lasted only a few years, it paved the way for the widespread support of St. Louis’s white citizens of racially restrictive deed covenants like those in Kansas City.
+Finally, in 1948, an African American couple from St. Louis, J.D. and Ethel Shelley, brought a suit (Shelley v.
+Kraemer) all the way to the Supreme Court, their win marking the end of the legality of racially restrictive covenants.

 While white people were lured away from city centers to the gleaming suburbs, official federal policy allowed banks to deny Black people access to the affordable credit they needed to own and improve their homes.

 Residential security maps were enforced by the Federal Housing Authority (FHA) and created by local affiliates or local employees.
 They were used all over the country, systematically disinvesting Black neighborhoods and driving up demand (among whites) for white and new suburban neighborhoods.
 Knowledge of the use of residential security maps compelled new developers to make provisions that their neighborhoods be all white.
 The Mapping Inequality project allows you to view residential security maps for cities across the country.

 Featured in this section is a residential security map for Indianapolis.
 To this day, the Butler-Tarkington neighborhood (the large green triangle near the top of the map) is almost exclusively home to white residents.